Lies and Butterflies

 Lies and Butterflies is the seventh studio album by the Canadian rock band Mystery, released in July 2018 on Unicorn Digital.

 The studio lineup for the band remained unchanged from their previous album Delusion Rain, with the exception of the departure of keyboardist Benoît Dupuis in 2016 who was succeeded by Antoine Michaud, guitarist in the live band in 2014 and a session musician on Delusion Rain.

 Production

 Album title

 The title of the album went through several changes before it was finally decided to call it Lies and Butterflies.
 The album had at least two titles before the working title of Butterfly was suggested, which was also the working title for the song "Chrysalis".
-Chrysalis was the next working title, and when it was decided not to name the album Chrysalis, "Butterfly" was renamed to "Chrysalis".
-Ultimately, the final title was suggested by drummer Jean-Sébastien Goyette and finalized the same day.
+Chrysalis was the next working title considered, and when the decision was made not to name the album Chrysalis, the track "Butterfly" was subsequently renamed to "Chrysalis".
+Eventually, the ultimate title was proposed by drummer Jean-Sébastien Goyette and finalized on the same day.